e1771l/kafka_aiven/readme.md

 - IDE like VS Code (WIth Spring Boot Extension)

 To run the code checkout Exercise folder
-1. Ensure the following properties in ~application.properties~ file (in resource folder) is updated to the correct Kafka server address, port, and SSL configuration.
+1. Ensure the following properties in `application.properties` file (in resource folder) is updated to the correct Kafka server address, port, and SSL configuration.
-				`spring.kafka.bootstrap-servers=127.0.0.1:9092`

-2. Run the following command, on the Exercise folder:
+2. Run the following command, in the Exercise folder:
 				`mvn spring-boot:run`

 Another option, is by opening the Exercise project folder in VS Code with spring boot extension, and launch the spring boot application from there.